smt/js-standards/readme.md

       }), opts.freq || 100 );
     }

-    ```

 As a last resort, create an alias to `this` using `self` as an Identifier.
 This is extremely bug prone and should be avoided whenever possible.

-    ```javascript

-    // 6.B.3
+##### 6.B.3

     function Device( opts ) {
       var self = this;